 Equally as popular with men and women, the procedure can be carried out after the age of puberty.
 It is never “too late” to change a nose if a person still desires a new shape at a later age.
 As a person ages, the architecture of the nose changes.
 Its cartilage becomes larger making the top of the nose more bulbous and the tip of the nose droop, giving an impression of largeness.
 As a result of the droop, the hump too becomes more prominent.

 A conservative partial rhinoplasty will rectify these changes and still maintain a natural look.
-The uplift of the tip can take seven to ten years off the appearance of the ageing face.

 What are the alternatives?